 Suddenly, I’m back in a more normal representation of myself.
 I’m analyzing what has just happened and I don’t seem to have many answers that make sense linguistically.
 Emotionally and spiritually, I believe I know exactly what happened just now.
 Lexie and I were re-united with our pre-planetary history.
 We were floating around in the primordial sub-atomic particle soup that arose just after the Big Bang and lasted only a few million years before coalescing.
 The little buzzing things were my electronic ancestors.
 They tickled and tormented us for a while and then we were one.

-My brain, or actually, my Highly Advanced Deliberations Laboratory And Extra-Sensory Perceptor (HADLAESP) -Series 11 Neuralink, mainly stored in my buttocks, is reeling.
+My brain, or actually, my Highly Advanced Deliberations Laboratory And Extra-Sensory Perceptor (HADLAESP) -Series 11 Neuralink, mainly stored in my buttocks, is reeling in some sort of pre-cognitive fugue state.
 I’m overworking my electrical resources and my batteries will soon discharge to zero if I don’t get a recharge soon.

 I advise the ships hydraulics to open the parabolic solar dish bay and deploy the newest form of artificial photo-synthesis from which I get sufficient energy to continue my mission.